CR eigenvalue estimate and Kohn-Rossi cohomology: Introduction

+The above theorem corresponds to Berndtsson's estimate in the orbifold case, which answers a folklore open question, say generalizing Berndtsson's estimate to the orbifold setting, informed to us by Hsiao.

-To close the introduction, we sketch the proof of Theorem \ref{main theorem}.
+For reader's convenient, we sketch the proof of Theorem \ref{main theorem}.
 By Baouendi-Rothschild-Treves \cite{BRT85}, we get a picture of the local structure of CR manifolds with transversal CR $S^1$ action.
 In fact, locally, it is a part of the a circle bundle, i.e. it can be decomposed to complex ball in $\mathbb C^{n-1}$ times a small angle, say $U=:B_\varepsilon \times(-\delta,\delta) $.
 Our first key observation is that, on $U$, $\overline{\partial}_b$-operator, $\Box_b$-operator, and any $\overline{\partial}_b$-closed $(n-1,q)$ form admit very good representations, say by ignoring some rotations, they coincide with the $\overline{\partial}$-operator, $\Box$-operator and $\overline{\partial}$-closed $(n-1,q)$-forms on the complex ball $B_\varepsilon$.
 Our second key observation is that the weakly pseudoconvexity condition provides us a local potential, which is plurisubharmonic on $B_\varepsilon$.
-All these observations inspire us to construct trivial holomorphic line bundle over $B_\varepsilon$, and let the local potential serves as a Hermitian metric of this line bundle, and then we can translate the CR eigenvalue estimate problem to a counterpart in the category of complex holomorphy.
+All these observations inspire us to construct trivial holomorphic line bundle over $B_\varepsilon$, and let the local potential serve as a Hermitian metric of this line bundle, and then we can translate the CR eigenvalue estimate problem to a counterpart in the category of complex holomorphy.
 To do this, we modify Berndtsson's trick, do careful analysis.
-Finally and fortunately, Theorem \ref{main theorem} turns up in this paper.
+Finally, Theorem \ref{main theorem} turns up in this paper.

+The structure of this paper is organized as follows.
+In Section \ref{preliminaries}, we introduce the basics of CR manifolds with transversal CR $S^1$-action.
+In Section \ref{sect: Hermitian CR}, we introduce Hermitian CR geometry under transversal CR $S^1$-action.
+In Section \ref{sect: local picture}, we formulate the local picture of compact connected weakly pseudoconvex CR manifold with transversal CR $S^1$-action by using Baouendi-Rothschild-Treves' theory.
+In Section \ref{sect: local rep}, we give a local representation of $\overline{\partial}_b$, $\overline{\partial}^*_b$ and $\Box^{(p,q)}_{b,m}$.
+In Section \ref{scaling}, we prepare the scaling technique for the proof of Theorem \ref{main theorem}.
+In Section \ref{proof}, we give the proof of the Theorem \ref{main theorem}, and explain why the estimate can not be improved in general.
+In Section \ref{Serre}, we give a proof of a Serre type duality theorem, namely Theorem \ref{Serre duality I}.
+In Section \ref{application}, we give some applications of our main results.
+Namely, we prove Theorem \ref{weak m negative-1}, Theorem \ref{morse m positive-1}, Theorem \ref{GR criterion-1}, Theorem \ref{main theorem orbifold-1}, Theorem \ref{identification-1}, Theorem \ref{orbifold cohomology-1}.